derek-dchu/awesome-note/java_language_specification.md

 *  We can put `transient` in any class.
 *  We can put `transient` in any field.
-*  Static fields cannot be serialize, because it is implicitly `transient`.
+*  Static fields will not be serialized, because it is implicitly `transient`.

 ### Create a deep copy using serializable
 **note:** If an object implements serializable at each level, then deep copy of the object can be made via serializable.

-### What will happen if one of the members in the class doesn't implement Serializable interface?
+### What happens if a Serializable class contains a member which is not serializable?
+How to fix it?
-Throws `NotSerializableException` at runtime.
+In this case, `NotSerializableException` will be thrown at runtime.

+To fix this problem, if the member is not necessary to be serialized, we make the member `transient`.
+Otherwise we need to transfer its state into binary stream manually:
+  1. make it `transient`.
+  2. In writeObject, first call `defaultWriteObject()` to serialize other fields, then call other `writeXXX()` methods to serialize individual properties of the non-serializable object.
+  3. In readObject,
+first call defaultReadObject to deserialize other fields, then call other `readXXX()` methods for individual properties of the non-serializable object.

 ## Externalizable